alaherma/OdooRestaurantMenu/README.md

 # OdooRestaurantMenu
-An Odoo Addon that lets you order your food directly from a mobile device , the aim is to make the UX more friendly than the POS so:
+An Odoo Addon that lets you order your food directly from a mobile device , the aim is to make the UX more friendly than the POS module so:

     -The waiter can use a tablet to take the order without compromising human conection with the customer.
 Less clicks more eye contant and conversation